 One of my favorite things to do with my friends in a group chat is to send several funny videos or giphy’s just to make everyone laugh.
-Not only will it will give everyone else in the group chat a good laugh but it also makes for a great mood boosting gift to yourself.
+Not only will it give everyone else in the group chat a good laugh but it also makes for a great mood-boosting gift to yourself.

 5. Prepare For Monday On Friday Before Leaving Work

 One of my not-so-favorite memories of working in Corporate America is feeling like I forgot to do something on Friday before heading into the weekend.
 I would spend my entire Saturday and Sunday stressed out about the email I didn’t send or the meeting I forgot to schedule with caregivers.

 To avoid this feeling, I now try to do a little bit of prep work for the week on Friday.
 This could be anything from packing my lunch and snacks for the week, setting out my clothes for Monday, or making a list of things I need to get done.

 By doing a little bit of prep on Friday, I’m not stressing about it on Sunday and I’m able to enjoy my weekend a little bit more.

 6. Smile And Say Hello To People

 What a great Monday tip, right?
 It’s not often we see this because most of us are into the hustle and bustle of our day.
 It’s so easy to flash a smile and say hello to someone you know or even don’t know.
 This can brighten up their day and it’ll make you feel better as well!